dida-do/dida-tools/README.md

 ```
 make test
 ```
 in the Makefile.
-Model unit tests under `tests.test_models` need a specific model, hyperparameters and weight files.
+Model unit tests under `tests.test_models` need a specific model and hyperparameters.
+The tests can be run on a given weight files or on a newly initialized model.
 See an example unit testing suite for the U-Net under `tests.test_models.test_unet` with the corresponding config.
-Model unit tests contain training time testing (backprop steps etc.) as well as tests for existing weight files % TRUE? in terms of consistency etc.
+Model unit tests contain training time testing (backprop steps etc.) as well as tests for predictions.

+`tests.test_losses` implements basic sanity checks for loss functions and metrics.
+The functions are tested on randomly generated data and the tests cover the extreme cases (perfect match, complete mismatch) and the correct order (e.g. perfect match < half match < complete mismatch).

 ## Computer Vision
 One major application of this set of packages is Computer Vision.
 To this end we provide proven model architectures and integrate albumentations, an extensive library for image augmentation.